avaneev/biteopt/README.md

 impossible to employ various DE variants in BiteOpt, only the difference between high rank and low rank solutions generates a valuable information;
 moreover, only a difference multiplied by a factor of 0.5 works in practice.
-Also, since BiteOpt does not use random crossover in its DE-alike operations, the used approach is closer to an intermix of Nelder-Mead ("reduction") and DE (multi-vector "mutation").
+Since BiteOpt does not use random crossover in its DE-alike operations, the used approach is closer to an intermix of Nelder-Mead ("reduction") and DE (multi-vector "mutation").

 BiteOpt is more like a stochastic meta-method, it is incorrect to assume it leans towards some specific optimizer class: for example, it won't work